6 Things I Learned About Penises While Working at a Urology Clinic

-In addition to writing about dildos, many of us here at Hornet have day jobs.
+Many of us here at Hornet have day jobs.
 I had one working for the men’s health department of a urology clinic.
 The job taught me several important dick facts.

-1. Micropenises are extremely rare, but buried penises are not
+1. Micropenises are extremely rare, but buried penises are not.

-Many cases of suspected micropenis turn out to what’s called buried penis — a penis partially hidden by a skin condition or a thick layer of lower abdominal fat.
-A lot of fat babies have this problem: their parents think they have a micropenis, but if you press down on the suprapubic fat layer, the baby’s wiener emerges like a turtle’s head.
-The issue is so common that the New York Times wrote a trend piece about it.
+Many cases of suspected micropenis turn out to be what’s called buried penis — a penis partially hidden by a skin condition or a thick layer of lower abdominal fat.
+A lot of fat babies have this problem: their parents think they have a micropenis, but if you press down on the suprapubic fat layer, the baby’s penis emerges like a turtle’s head.
+The issue is so common that the New York Times once wrote a trend piece about it.

 “I see dissatisfaction with the phallus very regularly,” said Dr. Aseem Shukla, a pediatric urologist at Children’s Hospital of Philadelphia and associate professor of urology at the Perelman School of Medicine at the University of Pennsylvania.
 He said that with 10- to 11-year-old boys, “a common thing is, my son’s penis is too short.”

-Erectile dysfunction is often caused by poor blood flow to the penis, so a diet that endangers your circulatory system will absolutely kill your dick.
+Erectile dysfunction is often caused by poor blood flow to the penis, so a diet that endangers your circulatory system will absolutely kill your penis.
 Salt, cigarettes and saturated fat = no more boners.

 Fortunately, healthy habits can save your penis.
-Cardiovascular exercise is good for your circulatory system and can help get the blood pumping to your dick again.
+Cardiovascular exercise is good for your circulatory system and can help get the blood pumping to your penis again.
 If that’s not motivation to hit the gym, I don’t know what is.

 Positive lifestyle changes and medical intervention can treat erectile dysfunction, low testosterone, infertility and any number of genital-related problems.
 Yet a lot of men don’t bother.
 They refuse to quit smoking.
 They won’t take their injections.
 They don’t cut back on cheeseburgers.
 They don’t try new treatments.
-They just sort of trudge on with malfunctioning dicks.
+They just sort of trudge on with malfunctioning penises.

-5. If all else fails, get an inflatable penis
+5. If all else fails, get an inflatable penis.

 Here’s how it works: a thin, soft tube is surgically implanted into the shaft of the penis.
 This shaft can be filled with saline to make the penis erect, then deflated to make the penis flaccid.
 This is accomplished by squeezing a pump implanted in the scrotum.
 When not in use, the saline is stored in a reservoir implanted in the pubic mound.
 It’s all hidden under the skin, and a person with the implant looks pretty normal.